bg459/modeling_corn/README.md

 Brandon Guo, Parth Asawa, Richard Liu, Eric Zhang

-Code scripts and data resources used in the Project Report "An Analysis of Climate Change's Impact on Corn in Minnesota".
+Code scripts, methods, and data resources used in the Project Report "An Analysis of Climate Change's Impact on Corn in Minnesota".

-Project Report will be uploaded as a pdf once the paper is officially submitted.

 # Code
 The following scripts can be found in the "Code" folder.
 Code was written by Eric Zhang and Brandon Guo.